 In short, dental tape is a flatter, stretchier version of string floss and preferred by some people because they feel it slides more easily between their teeth.
 Others say it doesn’t snap as harshly against the gums as string floss.

 So, what’s the verdict?
 Floss picks?
 String floss?
 Water flossers?
 Dental tape?

-In one study published in the Journal of Clinical Dentistry, researchers found that people who used a water flosser in combination with a manual toothbrush had a 17% greater reduction in plaque compared to those who used string floss and a toothbrush.
+There is a study, done by the Journal of Clinical Dentistry, where they found out that using the water flosser combined with a manual toothbrush has a 17% greater impact on plaque reduction compared to using just a string floss and a toothbrush.

 We chose the above floss picks for our best-of reviews for a variety of reasons, including – of course – how effective they are for removing plaque and debris from the mouth.
 That’s the name of the game, after all.

 Other factors we considered include ease-of-use (some reach harder-to-get areas of the mouth better than others), as well as the quality of floss.
 Floss that shred or broke easily fell off of our list quickly.